 You may find a considerable number of people – taking a dim view of surrogacy.
 You may hear about different ethical issues that are often highlighted.

-They believe that gestational mother or surrogate has an attachment with the baby that she carries for nine months and gives birth.
+They believe that a gestational mother or surrogate has an attachment with the baby that she carries for nine months and gives birth.
 She needs detachment – both physically and emotionally from the child as soon as he/she born.

 - Surrogate should not be the primary caretaker of the child as the attachment may increase.

 - The identity of the child is also an issue that often raises the head.

 - Paying a good amount of money to a surrogate (in commercial surrogacy process) is also a major point to discuss.

 - Paying to a surrogate and bearing all medical and related expenses are higher.

 They are not so high that one thinks as intended parents can afford them.
 If one cannot afford the cost of paying a surrogate, gestational surrogacy is the way to fulfill their desire.

 These all controversies are baseless as a legal contract is signed between the intended parents and surrogates to ensure no contact will be made to parents or surrogates in the future.

 Take on the Legal Way of Surrogacy – Visit Georgia

 For intended couples from across the world, where surrogacy is not legal, all doors and opportunities are not closed for them to conceive a baby.

 Georgia is a nation where surrogacy is legal and intended parents can fulfill their wishes to become the parent of a healthy baby – a child who will get their name even immediately after birth.

 Legal documents are signed that keep rights of both the intended parents and the surrogate protected.
 This contract includes – no contact will be made after giving birth to a child.

 The baby will get the name of parents – immediately after birth.

 Surrogacy – Done in Different Ways

-Like in other countries, in Georgia also, different types of surrogacy arrangements are being practiced in a legal way.
+Like in other countries, in Georgia also, different types of surrogacy arrangements are being practiced legally.